majosm/overkit-fortran/README.md

 In an overset mesh, each component grid has **_fringes_** along its non-boundary edges.
 A fringe is made up of one or more layers of **_receiver_** points, which are points that receive data from other grids.
-For each receiver there is a corresponding **_donor_** on the sending grid which consists of the set of points that makes up the interpolation stencil and each point's associated interpolation weight.
+Each receiver has a corresponding **_donor_** on the sending grid which consists of the set of points that makes up the interpolation stencil and each point's associated interpolation weight.
 Overkit calls the combination of a donor and a receiver a **_connection_**.
 Most of the time, a pair of grids in an overset mesh will communicate in both directions, so an interface between them will have two adjacent fringes (one on each grid).